webmakersteve/generator-gulp-underscores/README.md

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

+### Options

+Currently the only options that work are the ones that have to do with the templating.
+This is mainly for projects that I scaffold, and they (almost) always contain bootstrap and *always* use SASS.

+If there is demand in this at all I will add more :)

 ## License